ishaanshah/GSoC-Proposal/Proposal.md

 - Time Zone: UTC+530

 # Project Overview
 ListenBrainz now has a statistics infrastructure that collects and computes statistics from the listen data that have been stored in the database.
-Right now the only information a user gets about his/her listening trends is a list of recent listens and top artists.
+Right now, the only information a user gets about his/her listening trends is a list of recent listens and top artists.
 This project aims to change this by serving interesting graphs and statistics that would more helpful to the user.

 # Graphs and Statistics which can be shown
-The graphs to be shown can be classified into two different categories:
+We can classify the graphs to be shown in two different categories:

 ## User Statistics
 These graphs tell the user about his/her listening history and habits.<br>
-The graphs that can be shown in this section are -
 - **Listening Activity**: The number of listens submitted to ListenBrainz in the last week/month/year.
 - **Top Artist**: The top artists that the user has listened to.
 - **Top Albums**: The top releases that the user has listened to.